theophane-droid/docker-spark/README.md

 - spark master
 - spark worker.

-This project has been tested on debian/buster.
+This project has been tested on :

+- debian buster & bullseye
+- kali

 # 0. Installation